Moon River

 Consultation & Technical Support

-The Centre for Creative and Immersive eXtended Reality at University of Portsmouth supports training and innovation in XR.
+The Centre for Creative and Immersive eXtended Reality at the University of Portsmouth supports training and innovation in XR.
 The team offers world-class R&D facilities for immersive projects.

 Favourite moment: Collaborating with such passionate talent!